Schaal Chocolatier automates its supply chain in France

 Currently, Schaal Chocolatier is one of the leading companies making luxury chocolates and has become a benchmark for professionals in this sector.
 With more than 250 employees, it exports its products all over Europe, the United States and Japan.
 Schaal Chocolatier has a true passion for chocolate.
 The company set the bar high for the quality of its products and, as such, chooses the best ingredients, applies hard-earned knowledge and, also, uses industrial methods that ensure its texture and delicious flavor.

 Raphael Dorbeau, the Methods Department Manager, explains that “previously, we would store our finished products and semi-finished ones inside the production center.
-The main drawback is that the installation’s temperature fluctuates a lot during different times of the year.
+The main drawback is that the facility’s temperature fluctuates a lot during different times of the year.
 So, the chocolates must be stored in a controlled temperature to guarantee their qualities.”

 The company needed to free up space in its production center in order to increase the pace of production.
 Moreover, “we are thinking about setting up new production lines for Groupe SALPA (that includes Schaal Chocolatier),” pointed out the company’s methods department manager.